Zig-Zag (company): History

 The company was founded in 1855 by Maurice and Jacques Braunstein.
 Based in Paris, in 1882 the company built the Papeterie de Gassicourt, a cigarette paper production plant near the town of Mantes-la-Jolie.
 In 1894, they invented the process of "interleaving" rolling papers.
 They called their papers Zig-Zag after the zigzag alternating packaging process.
 In 1900, Zig-Zag was awarded a gold medal at the Universal Exposition in Paris.

 Success led to expansion in 1919 to a new mill in Thonon-les-Bains.
 During World War II, the company's original facility in Mantes-la-Jolie was destroyed and at war's end, all production was shifted to the Thonon factory.

 With the death of Jacques Braunstein, in the 1950s Zig-Zag was sold to a partnership of the Group Bolloré and competitor JOB.
 In 2000, Zig-Zag became part of Republic Technologies of which Group Bolloré owns 19 percent.

 American company Turning Point Brands, Inc. acquired North American distribution rights for Zig Zag products in 1997.
 In 2021, Zig Zag and Turning Point announced they would be collaborating and launching a studio, Zig Zag Studios.
-Their focus is on a media platform featuring a wide range of artists, culture, art, and lifestyle content.